 Hanoi Police Warn of Scammers Impersonating Tax Officials

-Hanoi police have issued an official alert following investigative findings into a fraud network posing as tax officials to appropriate money and sensitive data.
+Police in Hanoi have issued an official alert after Vietnamese investigators uncovered a fraud network posing as tax officials.
+The suspects allegedly used the scheme to steal money and sensitive personal data.

-According to preliminary investigation results, suspects systematically approach victims via phone calls, messages, and social media accounts, falsely identifying themselves as tax officers.
+According to preliminary investigation results, the suspects systematically approached victims through phone calls, text messages, and social media accounts.
+They allegedly used these channels to carry out the fraud scheme.

 Investigators assess this as an organized and increasingly sophisticated scam operation, exploiting gaps in public awareness and verification practices.